-- Decide the size you’d like.
+- First, decide the size you’d like.
 I went with 30cm x 43.7cm for the base and 6.8cm x 30cm for the side supports.

 - Laminated wood cut to your size for the base.